 |What is a teacher residency program?

-Teacher residency programs are district-serving teacher education programs that pair a rigorous full-year classroom apprenticeship with college coursework.
-Building on the medical residency model, teacher residency programs provide residents with both the underlying theory of effective teaching and a year-long, in-school “residency” in which they practice and hone their skills and knowledge alongside an effective teacher-mentor in a high-need classroom.
+Teacher residencies are the most comprehensive model of teacher preparation in the nation.
+Residencies play an increasingly important role in designing human capital strategies by creating a pathway that responds directly to the hiring needs of the school districts.
+In addition, residencies provide career advancement for experienced teachers to act as mentors, while developing highly effective new teachers that are capable of impacting student achievement from the moment they enter the classroom as a teacher of record.
+The University of Delaware Teacher Residency Program (UDTR) closely follows the NCTR residency model.
+It blends a rigorous full-year classroom apprenticeship for pre-service teachers with a carefully aligned sequence of academic coursework.
+Building on the medical residency model, teacher residency programs provide residents with both the underlying theory and evidence-based practices of effective teaching and a year-long, in-school “residency” in which they practice and hone their skills and knowledge alongside an effective teacher-mentor in a high-need classroom.
 New teacher residents receive stipends as they learn to teach, and commit to teaching in their districts for three years beyond the residency.

 What is the purpose of a teacher residency program?

 Teacher residency programs surfaced in response to the need to address nationwide teacher shortages and to increase the diversity of the teaching workforce.
 Additionally, since recent research reveals many novice teachers feel underprepared to meet the needs of students in high needs schools upon graduation from teacher preparation programs, it is expected that more intensive, evidence-based practice through residency programs can prepare residents to be good on day one and great over time.
 Teachers who do not feel prepared tend to leave the field much earlier than those who are better prepared.